Troxy Stepney

 On 29th November 2008, the Troxy Stepney began use as a concerts and live performance venue with Nick Cave & the Bad Seeds playing to a sell-out audience.
 In April 2009, the Troxy Stepney concerts were continuing, and it also added use as a nightclub, with a 3,100 capacity.
 It hosted the gay night ‘Salvation’ on Sundays.

 In December 2009, it was announced by the Cinema Organ Society, that the Wurlitzer 4Manual/24Ranks organ, which had originally been installed in the Trocadero Cinema, Elephant and Castle in 1930, would find a new home at the Troxy Stepney, and installation began in 2010.
+The new installation used the original organ chamber on the left side of the auditorium, and a new larger organ chamber was installed on the right-hand side in a room that had originally housed a large fan for the plenum air control system.
 The first organ concert on the restored instrument took place on 22nd August 2015 with organists Richard Hills & Robert Wolfe presenting “A Night of a Thousand Pipes”.

 On 12-18th February 2012, the Troxy Stepney screened its first film after 52 years!
 The Noel Coward film “Brief Encounter” starring Trevor Howard was screened with a programme including live music and an organist (although not playing the Wurlitzer as at that time it was still being installed.

 The Troxy Stepney became a full-time cinema again from 1st December 2021 to 30th December 2021 when Backyard Cinema presented a “Christmas Movie Spectacular”.
-Daily screenings are at 11:30am & 3:30pm when Will Ferrell in “Elf” & Macaulay Culkin in “Home Alone” will be screened, and at 7:30pm when Hugh Grant in “Love Actually” will be screened.
+Daily screenings were at 11:30am & 3:30pm when Will Ferrell in “Elf” & Macaulay Culkin in “Home Alone” were screened, and at 7:30pm when Hugh Grant in “Love Actually” was screened.

 Contributed by Ian Grundy, Ken Roe